This classic southern recipe is has graced dinner tables for generations! Make it once and you'll never go back to the canned version again!

 - Add the corn mixture and simmer, stirring often, about 15 minutes or until creamy.

-- Remove a cup or so of the corn and blend to a liquid in the blender.
+- Remove about a cup of the corn and blend to a liquid in the blender.
 Stir it into the corn mixture and serve hot.

 I don't recommend freezing homemade creamed corn because the texture can change.